 Tangent, projects use a

-for common tasks.
-Setting up a working version of the project is as
+tasks.
+Setting up a working version of the project is as simple as:

 It’s helpful if you can template new projects to embed good practices like this.
 We frequently use Django and maintain a boilerplate Django project for this purpose.
 It includes a makefile along these lines: